Fiscal announcements by State and Territory as a consequence of COVID-19 health crisis.

 Infection Control Skill Set Project

 Workers across the state will receive free accredited training to help them manage the ongoing risk of COVID-19 infection in their workplace and keep the state open for business.
-The government announced up to $10 million in funding to boost Victoria’s economic recovery through a national infection control skill set project, in partnership with the Commonwealth.
+The Government announced up to $10m in funding to boost Victoria’s economic recovery through a national infection control skill set project, in partnership with the Commonwealth.
 The project will deliver free short courses to workers in customer-facing roles in areas such as retail, food handling, transport and logistics, to ensure they can help their business operate safely.
 The courses will help keep the community safe and will support businesses to reopen and help workers maintain their own safety, identify hazards and infection risks, and stop the spread of COVID-19.
 The training will be a mixture of online and workplace learning and involve up to 25 contact hours, to ensure students can implement infection control procedures effectively.
 Enrolments will open at Victorian TAFEs and other providers from 1 July, and training under the program will be available for a year.
 Workers and businesses can get more information from their local TAFE, Skills and Jobs Centre, or online through the Victorian Skills Gateway.

 Free TAFE program